jackcarey/web-components/packages/middle-truncate/DOCUMENTATION.md

 This package is a work-in-progress.
-It has issues with vertical text.
+It does not yet work with vertical text.

 **Attributes:**